Allen Durham: Nantes (2013–2014)

 After some negotiations, Durham came to Nantes of the French Pro B. He averaged 18.6 points, 10.6 rebounds and 2.0 assists in 44 games.

 Barako Bull Energy (2014)

 Durham then played for the Barako Bull Energy in the Philippine Basketball Association (PBA) as a replacement import for Eric Wise, who only had one win in his stint with the team.
-He could played in the PBA sooner as he could have been the import of the Air21 Express that season, and was recommended to that team by his former French league teammate Wesley Witherspoon.
+He could have played in the PBA sooner as he could have been the import of the Air21 Express that season, and was recommended to that team by his former French league teammate Wesley Witherspoon.
 But he decided to rest his body until Barako Bull called him.
 In his PBA debut, he had 32 points, 24 rebounds and 10 assists that propelled the Energy to their second win in seven outings.
 He then had 28 points and 29 rebounds in an upset over the first place Talk 'N Text Tropang Texters.
 But they were eliminated by the Tropang Texters in the first round of the playoffs.